Ninteedo/ClickDeduce/softtest/coverage.md

 #### Branch Coverage

-I also found that the branch coverage was inaccurate, as even a simple `if` statement was marked as hundreds of branches, resulting in branch coverage under `30%` for the repository, which was not a useful measurement.
+I also found that the branch coverage was inaccurate, as even a simple `if` statement was marked as hundreds of branches, resulting in branch coverage of `33%` for the repository, which was not a useful measurement.

 It is possible that the branch coverage is accurate, but I believe that it is more likely that there is some inaccuracy.

-With more time, I would have liked to investigate this further, as branch coverage is a very useful metric.
+With more time, I would have liked to investigate this further, as branch coverage is a useful metric.

 ### App Package